Bira/octopus-carnival/_drafts/wir-mm-4e-ettin.md

 and have a strong signature gimmick.
 Their levels make them a good fit for an adventure that says "welcome to paragon tier!
 Now you're going Against the Giants."
-Ettins are weaker than hill giants in this edition, so they're the first big, unpleasant humanoid the PCs are likely to fight.
+Ettins are weaker than hill giants in this edition, so they're the first humanoid of unusual size the PCs are likely to fight.